Cast Iron Boot Scraper Value Guide

 The typical price range for Cast Iron Boot Scraper is $40 - $50 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- Overall structural integrity, specifically the absence of cracks or significant rust damage to the scraping blade.
+- Overall structural integrity, specifically the absence of cracks or heavy pitting in the cast iron material.

-- The presence of original mounting hardware or a complete, undamaged base.
+- The presence of original mounting hardware or a unique architectural provenance from a specific region.

 How to Identify Cast Iron Boot Scraper?

-- Look for heavy, solid cast iron construction with evidence of hand-finished decorative cut-outs.
+- Look for heavy, solid cast iron construction typical of 19th-century United Kingdom or United States manufacturing.

-- Check for original mounting holes or integrated stakes used for securing the scraper near a doorway.
+- Check for signs of original mounting holes or integrated stakes used for installation near historic doorways.

 History of Cast Iron Boot Scraper